-PEth is a more sensitive biomarker for chronic ethanol consumption than carbohydrate deficient transferrin (CDT), ethyl glucuronide and ethyl sulfate.
-Since PEth can detect chronic and one-time alcohol consumption, it can be used to monitor alcohol consumption, abstinence and relapse.
+PEth is a whole blood marker of chronic alcohol consumption that is more sensitive than carbohydrate deficient transferrin (CDT), ethyl glucuronide, and ethyl sulfate.
+Since PEth can detect chronic and one-time alcohol consumption, it can be used to monitor alcohol consumption, abstinence, and relapse.

 Method of detection is quantitative liquid chromatography/Tandem Mass Spectrometry.
 Specimen requirement is a lavender or grey top tube of blood or a dried blood spot.
 Blood tubes should be refrigerated.